 2. PREVENTIVE MEDICATION - The American Heartworm Society recommends administering a heartworm preventive every month to all cats and dogs year round.
-Prevention for dogs includes monthly oral preparations like Iverhart Max, Heartgard products, Tri-Heart Plus or Sentinel (which includes flea prevention).
+Prevention for dogs includes monthly oral preparations like Iverhart Max® (Brand), Heartgard® products, Tri-Heart® Plus Chewables by Merck or Sentinel® Tablets for Dogs (which includes flea prevention).
 These medications are given in treat form that dogs readily accept.
-Topical combination heartworm/flea preventives include Revolution and Advantage Multi.
-Heartgard, Revolution and Advantage Multi also offer monthly heartworm preventives for cats.
+Topical combination heartworm/flea preventives include Revolution® Topical and Advantage Multi® Topical For Dogs.
+Heartgard®, Revolution® and Advantage Multi® also offer monthly heartworm preventives for cats.

 Heartworm prevention is safe, easy, and inexpensive compared to treatment.
 Talk to your veterinarian today about starting a prevention program for your pets.

 Heartgard® Plus Chewables (Brand) by Merial